neerajbasliyal/neerajbasliyal/README.md

 ---

-💡 *Open to interesting problems in distributed systems, cloud architecture, and high-scale applications.*
+💡 *Open to interesting problems in distributed systems, reactive streams, cloud architecture, and high-scale applications.*

+📖 *Currently bridging the .NET and Scala/Pekko ecosystems - learning how functional reactive patterns can enhance enterprise architecture.*